Which March Sister Are You? The Latest 'Little Women' Makes It Hard To Decide

 This adaptation, Pascal says, "takes all of that collective memory and our understanding of what Little Women means and then it says something very different."

-Pascal sees this version of Little Woman as a movie within a movie.
+Pascal sees this version of Little Women as a movie within a movie.
 It is the story of the four March sisters as told in the novel — but it's also the story how of that book got published.
 The fictional Jo stands in for the novel's author, Louisa May Alcott, and Pascal says the movie shows what Alcott might have gone through to become a writer.

 "It's a very interestingly subversive novel at the same time as being a sentimental novel," Pascal says.
 "It tells you what you can be if you are a woman.
 It tells you: There's a chance for you to have more."